-Lov d first, followed by Consideration show more intensive consequences. rade, developmental level, prior offenses, intentionality, and rmining appropriate course of action and consequence circumstance s of incident in deter Offenses identified by state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in- school suspension) LEVEL 4 Support and Out-of- School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Support, Out-of- School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
-LEVEL 2 OFFE NSES 10 Tobacco (204) 11 Includes E-Cigarettes and other look alike tobacco products Possession, use, sale, or distribution of tobacco products or e-cigarettes.
-(Possession and/or use of any device, electronic or otherwise, used to deliver any substance not medically prescribed in accordance with Policy and Procedure JLCD.)
-Class Cutting (101) Failing to attend a class or school activity, after arrival at school, without an excused reason.
-Persistently failing to attend a scheduled class, after arrival at school, without excused reasons.
-Tardiness (102) Elementary school students who are late should not be given any punitive or exclusionary Arriving late more than once to class or school, without an excused reason. consequence, but parents/guardians should be notified.
-Persistently arriving late to class or school.
-Truancy (103) Elementary school students with unexcused absences should not be given any punitive or exclusionary consequence, but parents/guardians should be notified.
-Being absent from school, for the school day or a portion of the school day, without an excused reason.
-12 mant 13
+Lowest level should be considered first, followed by progressively more intensive consequences.
+Consideration should be given to age, grade, developmental level, prior offenses, intentionality, circumstances of the incident in determining an appropriate course of action and consequen Offenses identified by the state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with the school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in-school suspension) LEVEL 4 Support and Out-of-School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Support, Out-of-School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
+LEVEL 2 OFFE NSES 10 Tobacco (204) 11 Includes E-Cigarettes and other look-alike tobacco products tobacco product (Possession and/o electronic or otherwi substance not med accordance with Po le, or distribution of its or e-cigarettes. or use of any device, ise, used to deliver any lically prescribed in olicy and Procedure and 472.13.)
+Class Cutting (101) Failing to attend a class or school activity, after arrival at school, without an excused reason. class, after arrival o attend a scheduled at school, without reasons.
+Tardiness (102) Elementary school students who are late should not be given any punitive or exclusionary Arriving late more than once to class or school, without an excused reason. consequence, but parents/guardians should be notified. ing late to class or ool.
+Truancy (103) Elementary school students with unexcused absences should not be given any punitive or exclusionary consequence, but parents/guardians should be Being absent from school, for the school day or a portion of the school day, without an excused reason.
+12 notified.
+Being t ruant.
+13

-10 For a Level 2 offense, the principal may use in-school (classroom) removal or other responses as appropriate.
+$^{^{10}}$ For a Level 2 offense, the principal may use in-school (classroom) removal or other responses as appropriate.